-I work full-time in the corporate world.
+I work full-time in the corporate world, doing on-site support for a client.
 One day I wish to transition into a more part-time schedule, perhaps with some of that time working from home.
 I’m allowed a few work from home days, usually with special permission if someone is sick (myself or the toddler) or if I have service folks coming to my house.
 But I also work from home on my side-hustle: this blog.
 So managing my time and getting the most buck for my bang, so to speak, is vital.

 Tips to be Productive and Working from Home effectively

 Work from Home Productivity Tip 1: Eliminate Distractions

 It sometimes feels like there are too many distractions at home.
 When you’re trying to do actual work, anything else can grab your attention.
 The biggest culprits are kids, housework, email, and social media.

 The best thing to do is to set up your office space that is just for working.
 If you’re nowhere near your kitchen or laundry room, you can’t see piles of chores calling your name.
 Similar goes for social media – this can be the time to turn off notifications on your phone and allow yourself to focus.
 Figure out what is causing productivity issues and come up with solutions.

 Another great tool for your work from home tool belt is batching.
 What is batching?
 It means you do certain tasks together while you are in your productivity groove.
 Once you start working on a specific type of task, you’re more productive doing that task.
 The next similar job will flow smoother if you continue in that groove.
 For example, if you’re working on updating several spreadsheets, do those actions together.
 Then move on to the next set of tasks that are similar, such as working on writing a narrative or article.
 If you’re a blogger, this is especially useful.
 First, write out drafts for a couple of blog posts.
 Later, create images for those posts.
 Finally, go back and edit and schedule.

 Work from Home Productivity Tip 2: Plan it out